Inverness railway station: History

-Between 1966 and 1968 under British Rail the station buildings were replaced, the new design by Thomas Munro and Company.
+Between 1966 and 1968, under British Rail, the station buildings were replaced; the new building was designed by Thomas Munro and Company.

-A revamp by Mott Macdonald of the station's frontage, forecourt and concourse was planned to be completed by 2018.
-However this was delayed.
+A revamp of the station's frontage, forecourt and concourse by Mott Macdonald was planned to be completed by 2018; however, this was delayed.
 The nearby Royal Highland Hotel refused to give up their lease of parking spaces in front of the station.
+In early 2020, a large reconstruction project was announced to significantly reduce emissions in the city centre; it included the neighbouring Sports Direct and TK Maxx stores being purchased, as well as the former Royal Mail sorting office and car park.
+It was also announced that it would have fuelling for hydrogen vehicles and e-bike stations.

 Location

-The station is located between three roads in the city centre - Falcon Square, Academy Street and Strothers Lane.
-It is a 2-minute walk from the Eastgate Shopping Centre, and approximately 8 minutes from Inverness Castle and the Museum & Art Gallery.
-A taxi rank is located on the corner of Academy Street and Falcon Square.
+The station is located between three roads in the city centre: Falcon Square, Academy Street and Strothers Lane.
+It lies two minutes' walk from the Eastgate Shopping Centre, and approximately eight minutes from Inverness Castle and the Museum & Art Gallery.
+A taxi rank is situated on the corner of Academy Street and Falcon Square.